shaunc44/django-sendgrid/README.md

 Although it's rather simple to use, a example project is included to demonstrate usage.

-This repository is an Python 3.5 upgrade of the repo found at http://ryanbalfanz.github.com/django-sendgrid/
+This repository is a Python 3.5 upgrade of the original repo found at http://ryanbalfanz.github.com/django-sendgrid/

 Installation